-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks

-A broad based introduction course that

-will teach all the fundamentals of relational

-database access using structured query

-language (SQL).
-The course will cover the

-way to effectively retrieve and manipulate

-data in a database to meet an employer's or client's needs.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks A broad-based introductory course that covers all fundamentals of relational database access using structured query language (SQL).
+The course will cover the way to effectively retrieve and manipulate data in a database to meet an employer's or client's needs.
 The class will cover the basics of SQL, its strengths and weaknesses.
 It will focus on presenting implementation-independent SQL coding and use while highlighting several vendor specific implementations.
-The students will be required to become proficient in managing a small relational database under MS SQL Server, hosted on campus, Taking a hands-on approach, students will become skilled in designing and using SQL language to retrieve, organize, present, update and delete data.
+Students will be required to become proficient in managing a small relational database under MS SQL Server, hosted on campus.
+Taking a hands-on approach, students will become skilled in designing and using SQL language to retrieve, organize, present, update and delete data.
 These competencies include a basic understanding of relational database, MS SQL Server and SQL.
 All learning will be in a lab environment where students will directly apply instructions using individual computers.